-Moderate Brain Injury: Understanding the Effects & Recovery Process
+Moderate Traumatic Brain Injury: Understanding the Effects & Recovery Process

 doctor holding brain scan for moderate brain injury survivor

 Traumatic brain injuries can be classified as mild, moderate or severe.
-Moderate brain injury makes up only about 10 percent of all traumatic brain injuries.
-Secondary effects of moderate brain injury vary depending on the location of damage, and can include cognitive, physical and emotional changes.
-While some effects can be permanent, many individuals are able to experience a positive recovery from moderate brain injury.
+Moderate tbi makes up only about 10 percent of all traumatic brain injuries.
+Typically, secondary effects of moderate brain injury vary depending on the location of damage and can include cognitive, physical and emotional changes.
+However, while some effects can be permanent, many individuals are able to experience a positive recovery from moderate brain injury.

-Most studies focus on either mild or severe traumatic brain injuries.
+In general, most studies on traumatic brain injury focus on either mild or severe tbi.
 Furthermore, when moderate brain injury is studied, it is often paired with severe brain injury.
 This makes it challenging to fully understand moderate brain injury and how to recover from it.
 For a deeper understanding of moderate brain injury, this article will explore:

 What is Considered a Moderate Brain Injury?